SICKAG/sick_scan/doc/radar.md

 ```
 As you can see there are default values for object height and object width of 1.7 (typical private vehicle)

+## Visualization

+For the visualization a ROS node was developed, which receives
+the radar messages and exports them as boxes for the objects and as arrows for the raw data.
+The ROS node radar_object_marker receives the radar data and exports marker arrays that can be visualized in rviz.

+## Launch Files

+The following launch files serve as examples for use:

+* sick_rms_3xx.launch: Communication with the RMS3xx and sending of radar ROS messages after successful parsing of SOPAS telegrams coming directly from the radar.
+* radar_object_marker.launch : Conversion of radar messages to visualization messages
+* sick_rms_3xx_emul.launch: Additionally an emulation was created, which allows testing the interface chain without a physical radar.